 A love of the language of storytelling and poetry took Eric to Oxford where he studied medieval literature and was awarded the Isis Poetry Prize.
 Returning to the Northwest, he drifted from the Suzzallo Library to singing in Seattle bars.
 After solo acoustic experiments and DIY collections on a portable 4-track, he found his way to the studio of John Hawk and produced his first CD.
 This first collection of songs (Knack for Negligence>) was written over a ten-day period with imagery and stories from both sides of the state, the rural wheat and orchard lands to the east and the blurry haze of the urban Puget Sound region.

 Eric moved to Austin in 1997 and his second CD, Whatever the Jungle, shows an immediate influence of the Texas landscape and its musicians, though mixed with west coast elements in songs like Tulare about Highway 101 in California or a brooding reminiscence of Vietnam (Thunder) set in his home town.
 During his first months in Austin, Dahl observed the scene, found friends and allies, and returned to the West Coast intermittently for continuing performances there.
 Then the dam broke and he began writing about his new environment.
 The title song is his first about Texas, with images of dry lightning, street dancing and Doppler radar.
 Another song (Season of Drought) pictures the impact of harsh weather conditions and the efforts of people ranging from water witches to believers praying as they kneeled in the parched bed of the Blanco River.

 Performing in Austin with Terry Martin and John Hawk, 1999

-He also worked at the University of Georgia, America’s oldest chartered public university, as Associate Dean of Public Health.
+He also worked at the University of Georgia.
 He left academe in 2020, opening his world again to musical and poetic exploration.
+His first CD, a collection of Seattle songs was released in 2000.
+In 2021, he has returned to songs about the Pacific Northwest in a new album, Lost Illusions.

 Eric in Seattle, 2010